-In an effort to reduce research fatigue studies involving the solicitation of Illinois students are to be registered with the Office of the Dean of Students through the Student Affairs Research Approval (SARA) process.
-The primary goal is to ensure that no one student subpopulation receives more than three solicitations per academic semester.
-Additionally, the Division of Student Affairs wants to ensure the well-being of students by reviewing survey instruments for distressing or illegal activities and ensuring proper referrals are made available.
-Routine end of the semester class evaluations, surveys sent by voluntary associations to their own members, surveys sent to members of a voluntary e-mail list, electronic collection of information required for employment or matriculation, subject pool participants for class credit, and electronic communications between faculty and students are excluded from the SARA process.
-This process is overseen by Brian Farber (firstname.lastname@example.org), Executive Assistant to the Associate Vice Chancellor for Student Affairs/Director of Auxiliary Services.
-The following restrictions apply to all student data gathering on campus:
+In an effort to reduce survey and research fatigue, studies involving the solicitation of Illinois students are to be registered through the Student Affairs Research Approval (SARA) process.
+The primary goal is to ensure a student does not receive more than three research solicitations per academic semester.
+Additionally, Student Affairs wants to ensure the well-being of students by reviewing research instruments for distressing or illegal activities and ensuring proper referrals are made available.

 - Survey or study will involve more than 1000 students

 - Researcher does not have an academic appointment at Illinois

 Institutional Review Board (IRB) approval may be required for any of the above conditions, please consult with the Office of the Protection of Research Subjects for guidance.